Non-Dual &

 The practices help create a small but crucial pause between a trigger in your environment and your internal emotional response.
 While the changes might feel slow at first, these practices are sneakily powerful.
 They're essential for building a sense of safety within yourself and developing the ability to self-regulate during difficult times—skills that may have been missed due to adverse childhood experiences.

-What does mindfulness look like in practice?
+What does this look like in practice?

 We might practice: